microsoft/pai/docs/paictl/deployment.md

 - ${operator}-script: Corresponding operator will call the script in the yaml file.
 And the script is wrote by component developers.
 So the way, how to handle the operator to the component, is designed and programed by component developers.

+- deploy-rules: Specify which role(label) of machine will run the service.
+By setting this filed the service will be scheduled onto the specific node with the configured label.

+#### Service schedule policy
+The last section mentioned that by setting "deploy-rules" in `service.yaml`, the service will be scheduled onto the specific node with the configured label.
+This section will introduce the service schedule policy.

+To schedule the service onto the specific node, all you only need to do is configuring the `service.yaml` "deploy-rules" field, then PAI will automatically add [NodeAffinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to the service's deployment yaml file when start the service, such as [grafana.yaml.template](https://github.com/Microsoft/pai/blob/master/src/grafana/deploy/grafana.yaml.template) and complete the schedule process.

+"deploy-rules" is an array composed of several component rules.
+We support multiple rules.
+A item of rule includes two parts: operator and label.
+Currently support two kinds of operators: "in" and "notin", the operater decide the service will be deploy on the node "has" or "not has" the label.
+The label definition of machines is in [cluster-configuration.yaml](https://github.com/Microsoft/pai/blob/master/examples/cluster-configuration/cluster-configuration.yaml#L93).
+Machines will be labeled automatically when you deploy PAI for the first time.
+Label config in `service.yaml` should keep the consistent with it in `cluster-configuration.yaml`,  otherwise it will throw an error.

+Combine the operators and labels, there are 4 type of deploy-rules:
+- "in: pai-master": This rule is for single-instance services, such as webportal, grafana, prometheus, etc. Service will be scheduled onto the node with "pai-master" label.
+Only one node has the label now.
+- "in: pai-worker": This rule is for multi-instance services, such as hadoop-data-node, hadoop-node-manager, etc. Service will be scheduled onto the node with "pai-worker" label.
+There are multiple nodes have the label now.
+- "notin: no-drivers": This rule is only for service drivers, as drivers will be installed on each node, if the system manager want to delete one instance of drivers, he only needs to configure this rule in `service.yaml` of drivers, label the specific machine with label "no-drivers" in [cluster-configuration.yaml machinelist](https://github.com/Microsoft/pai/blob/master/examples/cluster-configuration/cluster-configuration.yaml#L51) and run the command `./paictl.py service refresh -p ${your_clusterconfig_dir} -n drivers`, the instance of drivers on the node with "no-drivers" label will be deleted.
+- "notin: no-nodeexporter": This rule is only for service node-exporter.
+It is the same principle with drivers.

+In the future we will have more labels and support more deployment rules.